daccordeon/summerSHG/README.md

 # summerSHG
 ## README.md
-*Characterisation of and working with the new second-harmonic generator (SHG)*
+*Originally was planned to be a characterisation of the new second-harmonic generator (SHG), however, instead is a characterisation of the tilt lock (TL) control system for the OPO cavity length.*

-James Gardner, December 2020
+James Gardner, January 2021

 Current build found [here.](https://github.com/daccordeon/summerSHG)